smartweber/node.js-document-api/README.md

 # Build REST API with Express & Mongoose

-This is a test project to get a REST API up and running with Node, Express and MongoDB
+This is a test project to get a REST API up and running with Node, Express and MongoDB.

 Table of contents: